2026 Best Instagrammable photo spot in Riga, Latvia

 3 Days

-This is the sweet spot.
+Three days is when Riga stops being a checklist and becomes a city you actually understand.
 Devote one day to the Old Town and essential sights—cathedral, St. Peter's Church tower, House of the Blackheads.
 Day two to Art Nouveau: wander Alberta iela and the surrounding blocks, visit a museum, eat like a local.
 Day three to newer Riga—the Quiet Centre's street art and design scene, Mežaparks park, Jūrmala beach if you have time.
-By day three you'll have a real relationship with the city, not just a checklist of sights.
+By the third morning you'll know which cafe to return to and which street you want to walk again.

 4-5 Days